Key Takeaways

 Winter droppings typically contain more evidence of animal proteins and human refuse, as raccoons shift to scavenging when plant foods become scarce.
 You might notice crayfish shells, insect parts, or even small bones in winter raccoon scat.

-Spring droppings often exhibit a transition between these dietary patterns, containing a mix of early fruits, insects, and continued evidence of scavenging.
+Spring droppings often show the shift between these dietary patterns, containing a mix of early fruits, insects, and continued evidence of scavenging.

 Possum Poop vs Raccoon Poop: Comparison Table